KIRANAVVARI/Particle41/readme.md

 ---

+## 🛠️ Prerequisites
-## 🛠️ PrerequisitesTo successfully build and deploy this project, the following tools must be installed and configured on your machine:
+To successfully build and deploy this project, the following tools must be installed and configured on your machine:

 | Tool | Purpose | Installation Link |
 | --- | --- | --- |